 Ireland’s west coast is home to the largest Atlantic ocean coastline in Europe.
 The wonder and mystery of this beautiful, natural landscape has fascinated visitors for centuries and had a huge influence on the foundation of Ireland as a nation and the culture of the region.
 Fishing, collecting seaweed, artisan foods, kayaking, swimming, walking, cycling, snorkelling, diving, adventuring, artists, story tellers, seaside towns, blue flag beaches, camping, myth and legend, folklore, islands, cottages and windswept lighthouses.
 The Wild Atlantic Way has everything you’ll need on a holiday.
 You’ll never know so much about Ireland before or after spending as little as 3 days on this beautiful coastal getaway.

 Most people think of Ireland as being a small country, but remember, the Wild Atlantic Way is 2750 km in length.
 You can’t assume that you will be able to see everything in a week or two.
-This coastal driving route is a dream for every tourist looking to experience the best of Irish scenery.
+This coastal driving route is a dream for every tourist looking to experience the best of Irish scenery, especially when the weather in Ireland is favourable .
 The route offers views of rugged cliffs, sandy beaches and lush green valleys.
 Highlights can include the Causeway Coastal Route, Dingle Peninsula, The Burren, Ring of Kerry and the Aran Islands.

 Most tourists find their time on the route quite rushed, so please prioritise your stops and don’t expect to experience every stop on the route.
 We feel that the longer the better, however a week long trip is a great experience for couples and families on their first experience of Ireland.
 If you don’t have that long, choose either the South or North portion to explore.
 Don’t try to rush to fit it all in.